thewca/wca-regulations/wca-guidelines.md

 - 2j2+) [EXAMPLE] For example, if a competitor is disqualified from an event for failing to show up for the final round, their results from earlier rounds remain valid.
 - 2k6+) [CLARIFICATION] WCA Delegates should only use their discretion to prevent competitors from being a severe detriment to the competition (e.g. wasting time and/or competition resources).
 Competitors should not be disqualified for a "poor" result when they are competing to the best of their abilities.
 - 2s+) [REMINDER] Special accommodations must be noted in the Delegate Report.
+- 2u1+) [ADDITION] The competitor may compete at the discretion of the WCA Delegate.
+The WCA Delegate must carefully consider the fairness of allowing it.

 ## <article-3><puzzles><puzzles> Article 3: Puzzles